Gagniuc/Global-sequence-alignment-in-JS/README.md

 # Global sequence alignment in JS

 This JavaScript/HTML5 implementation makes a <b>global sequence alignment</b> between two strings, namely between a sequence <kbd>s0='TGAATTCAGTTA'</kbd> and <kbd>s1='TGGATCGA'</kbd>.
 In fact, this simple implementation makes an alignment between any two strings.
 All symbols from <kbd>UTF-8</kbd> are accepted by this algorithm.
-For an implementation of <b>local sequence alignment</b> please see see [this repository](https://github.com/Gagniuc/Local-sequence-alignment-in-JS).
+For an implementation of <b>local sequence alignment</b> please see [this repository](https://github.com/Gagniuc/Local-sequence-alignment-in-JS).

 # Live demo